NekoSuneVR/VRCVideoCacher/README.md

 This also means platform support can move faster.
 As the server-side integrations improve, new sites and media sources can be added much more quickly.

+This fork is also useful for users in places where YouTube access is blocked, restricted, or unreliable.
+In some regions, people may need to use a VPN just to reach YouTube at all, which is not practical or fair when they only want to play a song or video inside a game.
+A proxy-based approach helps reduce that friction and makes more of that content usable again, including music that may only be available on YouTube.

 ### Fix YouTube videos sometimes failing to play

 > Loading failed.
 File not found, codec not supported, video resolution too high or insufficient system resources.